Computational framework for monolithic coupling for thin fluid flow in contact interfaces: Coupled problem statement

 \section{Coupled problem statement}

-We consider a problem of a thin fluid flow in contact interface formed between a solid body with the surface geometry given for concreteness by a function $Z(X, Y)$ in the reference (initial) configuration $\vec{X}=[X, Y, Z]^\intercal$, and a rigid flat described by a plane $Z=0$ in the reference configuration, or, equivalently, by a plane $z = 0$ in the current (deformed) configuration $\vec{x}=[x, y, z]^\intercal$.
+We consider a problem of a thin fluid flow in contact interface formed between a solid body with the surface geometry given for concreteness by function $z(x, y)$ and a rigid flat described by plane $z=0$.
 This set-up was chosen to simplify the formulation of the contact problem and to concentrate the discussion on handling of the fluid/solid coupling.
+Furthermore, for the same reason, we will consider only small deformation/small rotation formulation; justifying arguments for these assumptions regarding the problem of thin fluid flow in contact interfaces will be given below.

-Note that the unilateral contact set-up is equivalent to the case of contact between two deformable bodies under linear isotropic elasticity and infinitesimal strain assumptions~\citep{barber2013pre}.
-Furthermore, the problem statement with one of the contacting solids considered as rigid is relevant when the Young's modulus of this solid is considerably higher than this of the other, which is the case, for example, in metal-to-rubber sealing applications~\citep{persson2008theory} and in tire-road contact~\citep{scaraggi2012time}.
-At the same time, the numerical framework developed in this paper for the case of unilateral contact can be extended afterwards to the problem of contact between two deformable solids with arbitrary surface geometries.
+Note that the unilateral contact set-up is equivalent to the case of contact between two deformable bodies under linear isotropic elasticity and infinitesimal strain assumptions~\citep{barber2003bounds}.
+Furthermore, the problem statement with one of the contacting solids considered as rigid is relevant when the Young's modulus of this solid is considerably higher than this of the other, which is the case, for example, in metal-to-rubber sealing applications~\citep{persson2008theory} and in tyre--road contact~\citep{scaraggi2012time}.
+At the same time, the numerical framework developed in this paper for the case of unilateral contact can be extended afterwards to include the problem of contact between two deformable solids with arbitrary surface geometries.

 Let us denote by $\Omega$ a deformable solid and by $\Gamma \subset \partial \Omega$ a part of its surface which represents the \textit{potential} contact zone, i.e. defines the maximal possible extent of the contact interface.
-The resolution of the coupled problem requires for every current configuration a subdivision of the surface $\Gamma$ into subsets, according to the local status\footnote{By the local status in this context we mean that each point of the solid's surface may belong to either the active contact zone, or fluid-structure interface, or one of the trapped fluid zones.} of each point of the interface, see Fig.~\ref{fig:problem}:
+The resolution of the coupled problem for any given boundary conditions requires partitioning of the surface $\Gamma$ into subsets, according to the local status\footnote{By the local status in this context we mean that each point of the solid's surface may belong to either the active contact zone, or fluid-structure interface, or one of the trapped fluid zones.} of each point of the interface, see Fig.~\ref{fig:problem}: